NY lawmakers begin voting on legal protections for abortions - NewsBreak

 NY lawmakers begin voting on legal protections for abortions

 Democratic Gov. Kathy Hochul has called for New York to increase legal protections for abortion services in case the U.S. Supreme Court overrules Roe v.
 Wade’s nationwide right to abortion this summer.
-It was not immediately clear whether Hochul would sign the half dozen abortion-related bills that lawmakers plan to pass this week.
+Hochul didn’t specify Tuesday whether she would sign the half dozen abortion-related bills that lawmakers plan to pass this week.

+“In anticipation of a Supreme Court decision that could overturn Roe v.
+Wade, Governor Hochul has been taking action to safeguard abortion access in New York, including directing $35 million to support providers, and we have been working with the legislature on additional actions to protect abortion rights in our state before the end of session,” Hochul said.

 Lawmakers in the state Assembly and Senate began voting on the bills Tuesday, with votes expected through Thursday, according to spokespeople for the two chambers’ leaders.